AdobeDocs/launch-learn.en/help/consent/tutorial.md

 #### Setting Consent with the Platform Consent Standard 1.0

 Let's create a rule to demonstrate this.
-In your Platform Launch property, click on Rules, then on the blue Add Rules button.
-Let's name the Rule "setAdobeConsent" and click to add an Event.
+In your Platform Launch property, select Rules, then on the blue Add Rules button.
+Let's name the Rule "setAdobeConsent" and select to add an Event.
 For the Event Type, choose "Window Loaded" which will trigger this rule whenever a page is loaded on our website.
-Next, under “Actions” click "Add" to open the action configuration screen.
+Next, under “Actions” select "Add" to open the action configuration screen.
 This is where we'll set the consent data.
-Click the "Extension" dropdown and select "Platform Web SDK", then click the "Action Type" and select "Set Consent".
+Select the "Extension" dropdown and select "Platform Web SDK", then select the "Action Type" and select "Set Consent".

 Under "Consent Information", choose "Fill out a form".
 In this rule action, we’ll use the Web SDK to set consent for the Adobe 1.0 consent standard by filling in the form displayed: